 Carved wood sculptures and figurative and portrait woodcarving / sculpting are Fred's specialties.
 Sculptures on this site are samples of his commissions and personal work.
 Beside wood, Fred also works with bronze, resin, terracotta, and other media and can carve or sculpt almost any given subject - small or larger than life size.

 Fred is recognized as one of the best wood carvers in North America and his custom bronze and wood sculptures are known to wood carvers all around the globe.
 In the past nearly 20 years Fred won best of show or best in masters in almost every woodcarving competition he entered, including first, second and third best of show (2008) in the biggest wood carving competition – The Woodcarving Congress in Davenport, IO .
 It was the first time in 43 years of the Congress’ history that one artist captured all three top awards.
 Fred’s highly detailed realistic wood sculptures and portrait busts can be found in private and corporate collections and in religious institutions in North America and Europe.

 Fred carves majority of his sculptures from Basswood and really likes it.
-Basswood is easy to carve, it doesn't have strong grain and holds details very well.
-The natural color is a bit boring, therefore Fred invented his own method of staining and finishing.
-He can give his wood carvings depth and color without painting them and even when he paints some, he makes sure that the wood is visible under the paint.
+Basswood is easy to carve because it doesn't have strong grain and holds details very well.
+The natural color is a bit boring therefore Fred invented his own method of staining and finishing.
+He can give his wood carvings depth and color without painting them.
+When he paints some some of his carvings, he makes sure that the wood is visible under paint.